Somatron/PyCalc-III/README.md

 PyCalc III KU 127
 ---------------
 Engine includes:
-  *Vector Operations
+  -Vector Operations
-    1. Dot Product
+    - Dot Product
-    2. Cross Product
+    - Cross Product
-  *Equations of lines and planes
+  -Equations of lines and planes
-    3. Parametric Equations
+    - Parametric Equations
-    4. Symmetric Equations
+    - Symmetric Equations
-  *Vectors Verification and Geometry Space
+  -Vectors Verification and Geometry Space
-    5. Check if vectors are Orthogonal
+    - Check if vectors are Orthogonal
-    6. Check if vectors are Parallel
+    - Check if vectors are Parallel
-    7. Calculate Vector Parallelogram
+    - Calculate Vector Parallelogram

 --------------------------------------
 I didn't add too many comments as I usually do whenever I program, this was made in 1 day and just wanted to get general programming practice